-Website builders are limited on technical features by their nature, but Weebly does surprisingly well from a professional’s perspective.
+Website builders are limited on technical features by their nature, but Weebly does surprisingly well.

-Marketing features like custom metadata, open graph information, Schema markups, email signups, share buttons, landing pages, social media integration, etc all make marketing your site a lot easier.
+Marketing features like custom metadata, open graph information, Schema markups, email signups, share buttons, landing pages, social media integration, etc, all make marketing your site much easier.

-GoDaddy is, again, what you see is what you get.
+With GoDaddy, what you see is what you get.
 It’s simple but very limited.
-In fact, GoDaddy uses some marketing features as an upsell, while thoroughly miseducating their customers.
-Here’s an example of how they do this with “SEO” – you can read the full context in my GoDaddy Website Builder Review, but basically they create a non-issue with SEO and then sell the “solution.”
+In fact, GoDaddy uses some marketing features as an upsell while thoroughly miseducating its customers.
+Here’s an example of how they do this with “SEO” – you can read the full context in my GoDaddy Website Builder Review, but basically, they create a non-issue with SEO and then sell the “solution.”

 Support & Service

-All three have knowledge-bases and customer support.
-Both do phone support during business hours, in addition to email tickets and customer forums.
+Both Weebly and GoDaddy do phone support during business hours, in addition to email tickets and customer forums.

-Since they both run on proprietary platforms, it’s usually straightforward to find a solution (ie, they built the software, so they can fix it).
-They both have anecdotal horror and success stories around the Internet.
-While I’ve never had a bad experience with any, it’s also unfair to judge any based on anecdotes.
+Since they both run on proprietary platforms, it’s usually easy to find a solution (i.e., they built the software, so they can fix it).
+They both have their share of customer horror and success stories around the Internet.
+While I’ve never had a bad experience with either platform, drawing conclusions based solely on customer reviews is unfair.

-They both offer good support channels, but they also both view customer support both as an investment and as an opportunity to upsell.
+Both offer good support channels, but they also view customer support both as an investment and as an opportunity to upsell.
 GoDaddy offers phone and the most direct options.
 But either way, be sure to be direct and forthright about your problem and watch for upsells.
-But there’s no real advantage/disadvantage between these three on support.
+But there’s no real advantage/disadvantage when it comes to support.

-I’ve been looking at web services for years now.
-And while features & marketing materials change frequently, I’ve found it useful to understand a company’s structure to see where they are going.
+I’ve been using web services for years now.
+And while features & marketing materials change frequently, I’ve found it helpful to understand a company’s structure to get an idea of where they are going.
 Here’s how each company is structured and what that means for you over the next few years.

 GoDaddy is also a publicly-traded company.
 But unlike Weebly, their website builder is only one of a whole suite of products.
 The upside is that GoDaddy customers benefit from a whole slew of integrations and cross-subsidies.
-You get all the benefits of bigness.
-The risk is that GoDaddy changes the product or starts requiring integrations or generally starts to neglect the product.
-I don’t see that happening because it complements their products so well, but it could happen.
+You get all the benefits of their scale.
+The risk is that GoDaddy changes the product, starts requiring integrations, or just neglects the product.
+I don’t see that happening because their website builder complements their other products, but you never know.

 Weebly & GoDaddy Comparison Conclusion